top of page

 Sending in your questions!

-Kids send in questions they think The Kid's Trial should try and answer.
-The questions should be fun, safe, and easy for most kids to do from home.
+Kids sent in questions they thought The Kid's Trial should try and answer.
+We asked kids to try and come up with fun, safe questions that were easy for most kids to do from home.

 Choosing the question logo- Heart with a plaster on it